The Best Diners in All 50 States

 For lunch, try the pilgrim sandwich, spread thick with homemade cranberry sauce.

-Minnesota: Band Box Diner
+Minnesota: Hi-Lo Diner =

 Mississippi: Ajax Diner